 Divorce Solicitors Guildford and harassment.

-As Divorce solicitors Guildford we appreciate that going through a divorce can be an extremely intense and emotionally draining experience, that can turn a normally calm and rational person into someone they don't recognise in themselves.
-No-one enters into a marriage expecting it to end a few months or years later, so dealing with newfound emotions can come as an unwelcome surprise when the decision has been made to end the marriage.
-In the same way no-one starting divorce proceedings realistically expects it to all be plain sailing, easy or pleasant, but that does not mean that you are expected to put up with bad behaviour, verbal abuse or harassment from your ex partner.
+Here at Gregorian Emerson Family Law Solicitors, we are an experienced and professional Divorce solicitors Guildford, and as such we understand that going through a divorce can be an extremely intense and emotionally draining experience, that can turn a normally calm and rational person into someone they don't recognise in themselves.
+No-one enters into a marriage expecting it to end a few months or years later, so dealing with these newfound emotions can come as an unwelcome surprise when the decision has been made to end the marriage.
+In the same way no-one starting divorce proceedings realistically expects it to all be plain sailing, easy or pleasant, but that does not mean that you are expected to put up with bad behaviour, verbal abuse or harassment from your soon to be ex partner.
 Anger, frustration and annoyance are all feelings to be expected, on both sides, once divorce proceedings have been started.
-But if one party strays from this normal path of expected anger, onto a path of abuse and/or harassment, then the other party can take steps to ensure this behaviour does not escalate or continue during the divorce process or after the divorce has been finalised.
+But if one party strays from this normal path of expected anger, onto a path of abuse and/or harassment, then the other party can take steps to ensure this behaviour does not escalate, or continue, during the divorce process, or after the divorce has been finalised.

 As expert Divorce solicitors in Guildford we can help you through all aspects of your divorce and answer any questions you may have.
 We have helped many clients to successful resolutions of their cases and have many years of experience in this field.
 Our testimonials speak for themselves.